79mplus/Mplus-Intercom-Subscription/readme.txt

 = Grow and Track =
 Grow your user base and keep track of users.
 Helps you to gather users and grow your user base.
 Intercom further helps to keep track of your users.

+= Use OAuth to connect to Intercom =
+No need to create your own app to get the access token.
+Just click the OAuth connect button and give our app the necessary permissions to interact with your Intercom account.

 = Subscription Form =
 You will get a standard subscription form to get users in, like any other subscription form.
 You can place it wherever you want, in a post or page.